 If it is suspected that you have behaved unethically during any phase of the project, you will be required to meet with the Senior Project Committee, which will determine your penalty.
 Parents will be notified of the meeting and the purpose of the meeting.
 They are permitted to attend, but only the student will be allowed to participate in the meeting.
 You and your parents will be informed of their decision if they determine that in fact your behavior was unethical.

-We acknowledge that we understand and will abide by the ethical behavior policy and acceappropriate consequences as determined by the Senior Project Committee in the event of violation.
+3 abide by the ethical behavior policy and accept he Senior Project Committee in the event of a violation.
 Student's Signature and Date Parent's Signature and Date